adammorley/mutex/README.md

 # mutex

-a simple mutex using atomics
+a simple mutex using atomics including a simple spinlock implementation